rice-apps/BeakSpeak/Docs/PROJECT.md

 ```
 getPosts()
 ```
-Returns:
-<br> All posts in the database, in the same format as above.
+Returns all posts in the database, in the same format as above.
 <br> Prints an error if the request fails.

 ```